 Brad specializes in Delaware corporate law and represents clients in a variety of areas, including corporate and commercial litigation in the Delaware Court of Chancery where he began his legal career as a judicial law clerk.
 In addition to his litigation practice, Brad frequently advises directors and special committees on internal investigations, corporate governance, and transactional issues.

-Chambers USA has recognized Brad as a leading Court of Chancery practitioner each of the last eight years.
-Most recently, Chambers USA 2019 recognized Brad as a “highly sophisticated Delaware expert on corporate governance issues” who is “regularly called upon by companies and directors to serve as counsel” on fiduciary duty matters, among others.
-Chambers USA 2019 also recognized Brad as a “strategic and tactical litigator” whose “legal arguments and written product are absolutely first-rate.”
-Brad has been recognized by Chambers “for his work advising special committees” as well.
+Chambers USA has recognized Brad as a leading Court of Chancery practitioner each of the last nine years.
+Most recently, Chambers USA 2020 recognized Brad for his “excellent knowledge of Delaware law,” “great practical judgment and invaluable experience.”
+Chambers has recognized Brad "for his work advising special committees" as well.
 In addition to Chambers, Brad is named in Benchmark Litigation and The Legal 500 US.
 Brad is also a Fellow of the Litigation Counsel of America.

 Brad has represented clients in many of Delaware’s marquee corporate cases in recent years, including In re CBS Corporation Litigation; El Paso Pipeline GP Company, L.L.C. v.
 Brinckerhoff; In re Zale Corporation Stockholders Litigation; In re Kinder Morgan, Inc. Corporate Reorganization; and In re CNX Gas Corp.
 Shareholders Litigation.
-Brad has additionally advised directors or special committees of American International Group; Ascent Capital Group; Capital One Financial; Google; Insys Therapeutics; Providence Service Corporation; Sanderson Farms; and Walmart, among other companies.
+Brad has additionally advised directors or special committees of AMC Entertainment; American International Group; Ascent Capital Group; Capital One Financial; Google; Insys Therapeutics; Providence Service Corporation; Sanderson Farms; and Walmart, among other companies.

 Brad frequently speaks and writes on Delaware corporate law issues.
 In addition to previously speaking as a panelist on PLI’s Delaware Law Developments: What All Business Lawyers Need to Know seminar, Brad has also spoken on Delaware law and M&A panels sponsored by the Corporate Law Section of the Delaware State Bar Association and the Business Law Section of the ABA.
 Brad has additionally published articles in, among other publications, The Business Lawyer; Deal Points; The Delaware Law Review; Insights; and The M&A Lawyer.